 Sometimes saving the rainforest means saving the people too.
 Wildlife presenter Charlie Hamilton James bought a slice of land high up in the Andes in an effort to close off an illegal logging route, what he found was an impoverished community willing to do anything to survive.

 Glenn O’Brien muses on The Mistress (France’s Secret Weapon)

-For this installment of “Artist Eats,” we asked Clark Goolsby to share his favorite place to eat.
-Clark is a New York-based artist whose work is “composed of eye-catching neon colors, geometric shapes and collage.”
+For this installment of “Artist Eats,” we asked Evan Gruzis to share his favorite place to eat.
+Evan is a New York-based artist, who makes photorealistic ink paintings and awesome sculptures and has had solo exhibitions at SAKS in Geneva and The Hole in New York, among other galleries.
 Continue reading for his answer.

 Nothing like some depressing humor to get you ready for the weekend.

 By Maria Blasucci, Andrew DeYoung & Tony Lewellen

 On view at Andrew Kreps Gallery through March 29th, 2014